mlynch5187/enigma/README.txt

 Self Evaluation

-Functionality - 2
+Functionality - 3

-Although all tests are passing for encrypt and decrypt, and the command line interface works for encrypting, I am unable to successfully run decryption through the command line.
-I am not sure if the decryption is not working correctly or if I am running the command line incorrectly, considering that decryption testing is passing.
+All tests are passing in the project, and encryption, decryption and the CLI are all working.

 OOP - 3